At one point we

 The most recent travelers were a meanwhile 91-year old biology professor from

-Michigan and his 66-year old daughter.
+Michigan and his 62-year old daughter.
 They had visited in February 2012,

 so this was their 2nd visit to this area.
 This time, "Don

-Enrique", how I call him, was less mobile though, and we spend the greater
+Enrique", how people like to call him here, was less mobile though, and we spend the greater

 part of our 6-day tour at the Rancho Encantado in beautiful Bacalar.
 The